Fukaya categories of blowups: Introduction

 \section{Introduction}

-In this paper we study the Fukaya category of a symplectic manifold obtained by a symplectic blowup at a point.
-In particular we show that given a collection of branes satisfying Abouzaid's criterion for split-generation \cite{Abouzaid_generation}, the Fukaya category of the blowup is split-generated by the image of an embedding of the Fukaya category of the original manifold (with bulk deformation) together with a collection of branes near the exceptional locus.
-This is a symplectic analog of Orlov's blowup formula \cite{Orlov_1993} that gives a semi-orthogonal decomposition of the derived category of a blowup.
-We also show (conditional on a generalization of a result of Ganatra \cite{Ganatra_thesis}) that in this situation the quantum cohomology isomorphic to the Hochschild cohomology of the Fukaya category, verifying an expectation of Kontsevich \cite[p.18]{HMS}.
+In this paper we study the Fukaya category of a symplectic manifold obtained by a small symplectic blowup at a point.
+In particular, we show that given a collection of branes in a given symplectic manifold satisfying Abouzaid's criterion for split-generation \cite{Abouzaid_generation}, the Fukaya category of the blowup is split-generated by the image of an embedding of the Fukaya category of the original manifold (with bulk deformation) together with a collection of branes near the exceptional locus.
+This result is a symplectic analog of Orlov's blowup formula \cite{Orlov_1993} that gives a semi-orthogonal decomposition of the derived category of a blowup.
+We also show (conditional on a generalization of a result of Ganatra \cite{Ganatra_thesis} to the compact case described in Remark \ref{ganatrarem}) that in this non-degenerate situation the quantum cohomology is isomorphic to the Hochschild cohomology of the Fukaya category, c.f.
+Kontsevich \cite[p.18]{HMS}.

-The main result may be stated as follows.
-Let $X$ be a compact symplectic manifold and $QH(X,\bb)$ its quantum cohomology ring at bulk deformation $\bb \in QH(X)$.
-To keep technicalities at a minimum, we assume that the cohomology class $[\omega] \in H^2(X,\R)$ of the symplectic form $\omega$ is rational and define a simplified version $\Fuk_\LL(X,\bb)$ of the Fukaya category whose objects $\cL$ are components of a single rational immersed brane, and whose composition maps count holomorphic disks with boundary in $\LL$, perturbed using the Cieliebak-Mohnke scheme \cite{Cieliebak_Mohnke}.
-There are natural open-closed and closed-open maps
+We first give a non-technical description of our main result.
+Let $(X, \omega)$ be a compact symplectic manifold and $QH^\bullet (X,\bb)$ its quantum cohomology ring at a bulk deformation $\bb$.
+One expects a bulk deformed Fukaya category $\Fuk(X, \bb)$ whose objects are (weakly unobstructed) Lagrangian submanifolds and whose morphisms count pseudoholomorphic disks/polygons.
+We construct a curved \ainfty category $\Fuk_{\cL}^\sim(X,\bb)$ of branes supported on some cleanly-intersecting collection $\cL$, and an associated flat \ainfty category $\Fuk_{\cL}^\flat(X,\bb)$ whose objects are branes in $\cL$ equipped with weakly bounding cochains.
+There are natural {\it open-closed} and {\it closed-open} maps

-A criterion for the closed-open map to be an isomorphism is provided by results of Abouzaid \cite{Abouzaid_generation} and Ganatra \cite{Ganatra_thesis}.
-Given a subset $\cG \subset \cL$ let $\Fuk_\cG(X,\bb)$ denote the sub Fukaya category with objects $\cG$.
-Write